code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/README.md

 <a name="Rustcpp"></a>
 #### Rust vs C++
 - No implicit copies as in C++
+- Rust uses LLVM complier which has inherent advantages over g++
 - No invisible copy constructors, move operators etc (as in c++).
 Whatever is runtime cost that's visible in code.
 - Safe parallelism wrt C++
 - Pacakge Repository (crates) better